bedatadriven/renjin-website/src/jbake/content/casestudy/opsfactor.md

 # The company

-The OpsFactor company was created out of the emerging need for a customized demand planning solution for the Brazilian market.
-The pre-made formulas didn't seem to work for that market and this led Mr. Poletto to create OpsFactor.
-Using the knowledge and experience accumulated from his previous working positions, Mr. Poletto created a user-oriented tool aimed to the process owners of the operations and financial departments of small and medium companies.
+The OpsFactor company was created out of the emerging need for a retail demand planning solution for the LaTam market.
+The available planning solutions from major technology suppliers were focused on the industrial sector and complex to implement, so the need for a more specific retail-oriented solution that was quick to deploy led Mr. Poletto to create OpsFactor.
+Using the knowledge and experience accumulated from his previous working positions, Mr. Poletto created a user-oriented tool aimed to the process owners of the sales, operations and financial departments of medium-sized companies (USD 50M to 500M).

 # The product